Schlieplab/PstClassifierSeqan/README.md

 ## Python

+We include a wrapper for the vlmc training in a package called libvlmc.
+It can be built from the python-package directory.

-See [minimal_python_driver.py](minimal_python_driver.py) for a minimal python interface.
-Requires the shared library to be built as specified in Build/Install.
+For an alternative, see [minimal_python_driver.py](minimal_python_driver.py) for a minimal python interface.
+It requires the shared library to be built as specified in Build/Install.